Wang-Bioinformatics-Lab/GNPS_LCMSDashboard/README.md

 make server-compose-interactive
 ```

-The requirements on your locally system are:
+The requirements on your local system are:

 1. Docker
 2. Docker Compose